benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

     MONTAGE = set Montage Parameters
     FIELDS = read and split first row of **input.tsv** if FIELDS corresponds to : plate well orf c0 c1 c2 c3
-        Load input.tsv
+        INPUT = load **input.tsv**
     else
         exit("Input file is invalid.")

-    For each rowInput:
+    For each rowInput in INPUT:

-        1. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) createImage GRID for each channel
+        1. Check if well has been visited if FALSE : update STATUS (picnum reset to 1, get well position on plate) GRIDIMG = create grid image for each channel

         2. Get detected cells in segmented image (channel c0) in Array of Cell Objects (CELLS) if CELLS length is 0 : skip to next rowInput else
-              For each channel ( c0 c1 c2 c3 )
+              For each CHANNEL ( c0 c1 c2 c3 )
-                  open Image Channel
-                  if( COPY == true)
+                  if STATUS->PlateMontage == TRUE and STATUS->FIRSTWELL == TRUE
+                      PLATEIMG = create 384-wellplate montage image

+                  CHIMG = open image from CHANNEL

+                  if STATUS->Copy == TRUE
-                      3.a) copy ROI from CELLS from ImageChannel to corresponding Image GRID if CopiedCells == MaxCellPerWell
+                      3.a) copy ROI from CELLS from CHIMG to corresponding GRIDIMG if STATUS->CopiedCells == MONTAGE->MaxCellPerWell
-                               save Image GRID as TIFF with Labels close Image GRID
+                               save GRIDIMG as TIFF with labels
-                               set COPY = false
+                               set STATUS->Copy to FALSE
                   else
                       3.b) skip to next rowInput
+              end of CHANNEL loop

+         if STATUS->PlateMontage == TRUE
+             4. Copy GRIDIMG to PLATEIMG at well position on plate

+         close GRIDIMG

+     end of INPUT loop

 -----